kedro-org/kedro/docs/source/04_kedro_project_setup/02_configuration.md

 parameters = conf_loader.get("parameters*", "parameters*/**")
 ```

-The code snippet above will load all configuration files from `conf/base` and `conf/local`, which either have the filename starting with `parameters` or are located inside a folder with name starting with `parameters`.
+This will load configuration files from `conf/base` and `conf/local` that have a filename starting with `parameters` or are located inside a folder with name starting with `parameters`.

-> *Note:* Configuration path `conf/local` takes precedence in the example above since it's loaded last, therefore any overlapping top-level keys from `conf/base` will be overwritten by the ones from `conf/local`.
+> *Note:* Since it is loaded after `conf/base`, the configuration path `conf/local` takes precedence in the example above.
+Hence any overlapping top-level keys from `conf/base` will be overwritten by the ones from `conf/local`.

 Calling `conf_loader.get()` in the example above will throw a `MissingConfigException` error if there are no configuration files matching the given patterns in any of the specified paths.
 If this is a valid workflow for your application, you can handle it as follows: